Islamic manuscripts: The Scientific Manuscripts of Timbuktu

 One of the most significant examples of scientific Islamic manuscripts comes from the Timbuktu Manuscripts.
 The creation of these manuscripts range from the 13th to the 20th century, with most of them being made during the Mali Empire (1230–1672).
 Within these manuscripts, there is discussion of several scientific concepts including mathematics, astronomy, astrology, and medicine.
 Although these are scientific manuscripts, many of them include poetic structure.
 One example of these scientific manuscripts is Manuscript no. 2262, a work that discusses ideas about astronomy.
 This manuscript discusses the intersection between solar and lunar calendars.
 More specifically, this manuscript instructs the reader on how to determine January first of the Islamic Lunar Year 1023.
 Additionally, the manuscript discusses the process of determining whether or not it is leap year.
 Another example is Manuscript no. 1045, entitled by scholars as "The Treatment of Illnesses, Internal and External."
 In this manuscript, the author discusses medical ideas such as: the use of plants for treating illnesses, the use of minerals and their medicinal powers, and the use of animal organs in certain healing processes.
 Timbuktu Manuscripts are unique due to the sheer volume of manuscripts discovered and their wide range of concepts including concepts of philosophy that contradicted common ideas about Islamic framework.

 Collections

 Khuda Bakhsh Oriental Public Library

-The Khuda Bakhsh Oriental Library has a collection of 25,000 Islamic Manuscripts including Padshahnama,Tareek ke khandan e timuriya, Divān of Hafez, Safinatul Auliya and Sahih al-Bukhari, hand-transcribed by Shaykh Muhammad ibn Yazdan Bakhsh Bengali in Ekdala, eastern Bengal.
+The Khuda Bakhsh Oriental Library has a collection of 25,000 Islamic Manuscripts including Padshahnama, Tareek ke khandan e timuriya, Divān of Hafez, Safinatul Auliya and Sahih al-Bukhari, hand-transcribed by Shaykh Muhammad ibn Yazdan Bakhsh Bengali in Ekdala, eastern Bengal.
 The manuscript was a gift to the Sultan of Bengal Alauddin Husain Shah.
 It is also the only library in the world to have the original manuscripts from the Caliphate of Cordoba.
-It presently has the best collection of Islamic manuscripts.